jintonic/geant4/platform/IDE/README.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/r4BCafxzPy0?si=4L-qjXd4KQXrvFQN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+If you cannot see the CMake icons in the bottom status bar in your VS code, please watch [this YouTube videos](https://youtu.be/l2hXJzduyYI?si=j14fIgJYwpXc9jK7) to learn how to change their visibility.

 ## Cursor, the AI-first Editor

 Cursor is a branch of VS Code.
 It inherits the extension framework of CS Code, with more emphasize on AI assistance.